 Be warned that many card companies can put an automatic block on your card after your first withdrawal abroad, as an antifraud mechanism.
 To avoid this happening, inform your bank of your travel plans.

 Nothing beats cash for convenience – or for risk.
-If you lose cash, it's gone for good and very few travel insurers will come to your rescue.
-Those that will normally limit the amount to approximately US$300.
-That said, in the current financial climate, many businesses are requesting cash only.
+If you lose cash, it's gone for good.
 It's best to carry no more cash than you need for the next few days.
 It's also a good idea to set aside a small amount, say US$100, as an emergency stash.

-Note that Greek shopkeepers and small-business owners have a perennial problem with having small change.
+Note that Greek shopkeepers and small-business owners sometimes don't have small change.
 When buying small items it is better to tender coins or small-denomination notes.

 The main credit cards are MasterCard and Visa, both of which are widely accepted.
 They can also be used as cash cards to draw cash from the ATMs of affiliated Greek banks.
-Daily withdrawal limits are set by the issuing bank and are given in local currency only.
+Daily withdrawal limits are set by the issuing bank and are given in local currency only (though you may be given the opportunity to accept or decline a fixed exchange rate of your home currency).

 For current exchange rates see www.xe.com.

 Opening hours vary throughout the year.
-We've provided high-season opening hours; hours decrease significantly in the shoulder and low seasons, when many places shut completely.
+High-season opening hours are provided below; hours decrease significantly in the shoulder and low seasons, when many places shut completely.
+Shops in tourist locations tend to have a licence for longer or alternative operating hours to those listed.

 Banks 8.30am–2.30pm Monday to Thursday, 8am–2pm Friday